AliceNovel/NovelIL/src/README.md

 # Novel IL

-The C# implemention for creating Json Schema for Novel IL.
+The C# implementation for creating Json Schema for Novel IL.

 ## How to use